DataLab-Platform/DataLab/doc/features/general/remote.rst

 Public API: remote client
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. automodule:: cdl.remotecontrol
+.. automodule:: cdl.core.remote

 Public API: additional methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The remote control class methods may be completed with additional methods which are dynamically added at runtime.
+The remote control class methods (either using the proxy or the remote client) may be completed with additional methods which are dynamically added at runtime.
 This mechanism allows to access the methods of the "processor" objects of DataLab.

 .. automodule:: cdl.core.gui.processor.signal
     :members: